Updated: 13 Dec 2022

 Additional citations should be indicated as ‘4.
 Smith, 41.’

-3. References: References should in alphabetical order by last name of the principal author or first word of the title (if there is no author) and follow Chicago documentation style.
+3. References: References should in alphabetical order by last name of the principal author or first word of the title (if there is no author) and follow Chicago documentation style for Bibliography.

 4. Citing articles and books in References: